stop-gaming/markdown-blog/published/README.md

 ## Key 'permalink'

-### When 'permalink' is Empty, '/', or Invalid
+### When 'permalink' is empty, '/', or invalid

 - If the `permalink` value is empty, `/`, or invalid, we will automatically generate a `permalink` based on the value of `title`.

-  For example, if the title is `This is an Example Post`, the corresponding permalink will be `this-is-an-example-post`.
+    - For example, if the title is `This is an Example Post`, the corresponding permalink will be `this-is-an-example-post`.

-  Spaces are replaced with `-`, illegal characters will be deleted, and uppercase letters are converted to lowercase letters.
+    - Spaces are replaced with `-`, illegal characters will be deleted, and uppercase letters are converted to lowercase letters.

-  Next time you modify the `title`, the value of `permalink` will also change accordingly.

 ### You can modify the 'permalink' at any time without worrying about SEO weight of the post being reduced.

 - That's because we append a `-` and the `id` to the end of each post link.
     So for this post, the real URL would be like https://your-domain.com/this-is-an-example-post-x7I
 - Visiting a stale URL will be redirected to the fresh URL with status `301`.

+## Key 'thumbnail'

+- Files in the `jpg jpeg gif png` format in the [images](/images) directory will be synchronized to the `/public/images` directory on the blog server.
+- At the same time, the blog system will **automatically create a thumbnail** for each image.
+The naming rule is to add `_thumb` after the original image name, such as the thumbnail of `image_name.jpg` is `image_name_thumb.jpg`.
+- To display the automatically generated thumbnail in your blog post, you can use `thumbnail: image_name.jpg`.
+In fact, the image used in the blog is `/images/image_name_thumb.jpg`.

 ## Categories

 - Here, `categories` are **directories**, and they are **equivalent**. `posts` are placed in directories in the form of markdown files.
 - No matter you name the directory `ruby_on_rails`, `Ruby_on_Rails`, `ruby-on-rails`, `Ruby-on-Rails`, `Ruby on Rails`, or `Ruby On rails`, from the blog's point of view, they are the same `category`.
 The category's URL path name is `ruby-on-rails`, and the category's blog display name is `Ruby On Rails`.

+## Files

+Any file format in the [files](/files) directory will be synchronized to the `/public/files` directory on the blog server and can be referenced and downloaded in the blog.

+For referencing a file, it is completely Markdown syntax, e.g., [empty example PDF](/files/empty_example.pdf).

 ## How to add pictures to your posts?